-- Program Manager / Construction Manager (PM/CM): HDR/Gilbane; functions as an extension of MBTA staff. - Advanced Preliminary Engineering / Final Design (APE/FD): AECOM/HNTB; responsible for advanced preliminary engineering and final design. - Phase 1 Contractor (Design-Bid-Build): Barletta Heavy Division. - Construction Manager / General Contractor (CM/GC): WSK (JF White/Skanska/ Kiewit); responsible for preconstruction support services to the MBTA and the CM/GC for the first four (of eight) construction packages.
+- Program Manager / Construction Manager (PM/CM): HDR/Gilbane; functions as an extension of MBTA staff. - Advanced Preliminary Engineering / Final Design (APE/FD): AECOM/HNTB; responsible for advanced preliminary engineering and final design. - Phase 1 Contractor (Design-Bid-Build): Barletta Heavy Division. - Construction Manager / General Contractor (CM/GC): WSK (JF White/Skanska/ Kiewit); is responsible for preconstruction support services to the MBTA and has been contracted with as the CM/GC for the first four (of eight) construction packages.
 WSK is also anticipated to be responsible for the remaining construction of Phases 2/2A, 3 and 4 of the GLX Program.

-- Owner's Representative: Hatch Mott MacDonald; Commonwealth-required position for projects of this size. - Relocation Consultant: Peter W. Sleeper Associates; reports to MBTA Real Estate preparing Relocation Plans for those properties that require relocation. - Independent Cost Estimator (ICE): Stanton Constructability Services; provides independent cost estimates for the project.
+- Owner's Representative: Hatch Mott MacDonald; Commonwealth-required position for projects of this size. - Relocation Consultant: Peter W. Sleeper Associates; reports to MBTA Real Estate preparing Relocation Plans for those properties that require relocation. - Independent Cost Estimator (ICE): Stanton Constructability Services; provides independent cost estimates for each of the design packages and advises the MBTA if a bid for a scope of work is within criteria to allow for a contract award.